This example shows FPGA acceleration of lane marking detection.

 Lane detection is a critical processing stage in Advanced Driving Assistance Systems (ADAS).
 Automatically detecting lane boundaries from a video stream is computationally challenging and therefore hardware accelerators such as FPGAs and GPUs are often required to achieve real time performance.

-In this example we show FPGA acceleration of lane marking detection.
-An FPGA-based lane candidate generator is coupled with a software-based polynomial fitting engine, to determine lane boundaries.
+In this example model, an FPGA-based lane candidate generator is coupled with a software-based polynomial fitting engine, to determine lane boundaries.

 - System Overview